Monday, December 22, 2025

 Of course, there have also been personal challenges.
 For me, the worst thing that happened is that I was rejected in October by a company I had greatly looked up to.
 I felt I aced the interview and was fairly confident I'd get the job.
 It's no secret that the job market is extremely competitive, but that stung for a while.

 I was also looking forward to a few events that ultimately didn't pan out for one reason or another.
 As mentioned above, my cousin Cathy and her husband Andrew had planned to come over for lunch.
-But that didn't happen because they both got sick after catching the virus from my second cousin Desiree.
+But that didn't happen because they both got sick after catching the flu from my second cousin Desiree.
 I was also eagerly anticipating the 20-year LAHS class of 2004 reunion.
 However, that event never progressed beyond the planning stage.
 It seems people in my generation don't want to meet in person anymore.

 Another unfortunate thing that happened is my MSI gaming laptop suddenly died after the PSU went bad and apparently fried the motherboard.
 I was not immediately able to recover my data because I didn't realize the laptop also had an SSD in addition to a hard drive.
 It turned out the SSD had survived the power surge.
 I didn't have to spend a few hundred dollars on a data recovery service, but having to re-install everything on my new laptop set me back several weeks.
 That was a stressful month for sure.